128technology/docs/docs/config_forward_error_correction.md

 Forward Error Correction (FEC) adds resiliency against packet loss between two points in the network.
 The SSR implements Forward Error Correction using parity packets and a "round" based approach.
 In each round, a set number of data packets are sent before a parity packet.
 The number of packets per round is based on the observed packet loss for the flow.
 When the loss is greater, fewer data packets are sent before a parity packet.

-FEC has two modes, Static and Dynamic, and a configurable Profile.
+FEC has a configurable Profile, and two modes, Static and Dynamic.

-### Dynamic Mode:

-Dynamic is the default mode.
-All values in the profile, default or user configured, are used.
-If the `low-loss-threshold` is configured to be above zero, it sets a `low-loss-ratio` of 0 up to the `low-loss-threshold`.
-When the `low-loss-ratio` is 0, tracking is disabled.

-When tracking is disabled, FEC remains enabled, but does not calculate parity on each data packet, or send a parity packet at the end of the round.
-Once loss is observed at a greater than zero ratio, tracking is enabled, parity calculations begin, and parity packets are transmitted at the end of the round.

-### Static Mode:

-Static mode hides all fields except for `low-loss-ratio`.
-In this mode, FEC does not change behavior based on loss.
-Thresholds are implicitly set to 0 (always on) and the `high-loss-ratio` is set to the value entered for the `low-loss-ratio`.
-This provides a consistent number of packets per parity, regardless of link quality.

-If a static mode profile is not created, the default value for `low-loss-ratio` (20) is used.

 ### Forward Error Correction Profile

 The Forward Error Correction Profile has four configurable values:
-* `low-loss-ratio` - Default 1:20.
+* `low-loss-ratio` - Default 20:1.
 Defines the number of data packets to transmit before a parity packet is transmitted when loss is low.
-* `high-loss-ratio` - Default 1:2.
+* `high-loss-ratio` - Default 2:1.
 Defines the number of data packets to transmit before a parity packet is transmitted when loss is high.
 * `low-loss-threshold` - Default: 1%.
 The packet loss percentage at which Forward Error Correction will be enabled.
 * `high-loss-threshold` - Default: 10%.
 The packet loss percentage at which the `high-loss-ratio` on parity packets will be applied.

 These defaults will switch on FEC when loss reaches 1% and ramp up the frequency of parity packets from 1:20 to 1:2 as loss rises to up 10%.

+### Dynamic Mode:

+Dynamic is the default mode.
+In Dynamic mode, the behavior of FEC is adjusted for the currently observed packet loss, and is defined according the FEC profile.
+The profile is used to calculate the dataPacket:parityPacket ratio used for a given loss value in the following way:

+* [0, low-loss-threshold): Parity disabled, no parity is needed
+* [low-loss-threshold, high-loss-threshold]: Calculate the ratio needed for a given loss by computing the slope of the line described by (low-loss-threshold, low-loss-ratio) and (high-loss-threshold, high-Loss-ratio).
+* (high-loss-threshold, 100]: high-loss-ratio

+When parity is disabled, per the profile, FEC continues to attach the per-packet trailer to each data packet, but ceases to calculate and send parity packets.
+This results in reduced bandwidth overhead on links with observed loss less than the low-loss-threshold.

+### Static Mode:

+Static mode hides all fields except for `low-loss-ratio`.
+In this mode, FEC does not change behavior based on loss.
+This provides a consistent number of packets per parity, regardless of link quality.

+If the values in a static mode FEC profile are not set, then the default value for `low-loss-ratio` (20) is used.

 ## Sample Dynamic Configuration